MadTribe/jwechat-parent/README.md

 Modular - A user should not need to depend on features that they don't use.
 Widely compatible, although there will be opinionated decisions about some frameworks, by default it will use Guice for dependency injection and an event bus.
 Fail fast design.
+Should largely avoid breaking as new Wechat features are added.

 A major intention is to keep the API up to date with the latest Wechat features.